February 15, 2022

 New businesses and startups all face the challenge of getting enough funds to generate business opportunities and build sustained business traction.
-Ultimately, companies must generate significant and sustainable business traction to prove themselves in the marketplace, attract additional investors, and stay ahead of their competition.
+Ultimately, companies must build a valid business model in order to start gaining traction and prove themselves in the marketplace, attract additional investors, and stay ahead of their competition.

 The importance of traction for startups lies mainly in the necessity to generate trust.
+A clearly established mission statement shows investors that the startup is dedicated and willing to do what it takes to be amongst the 1/10 startups that succeed.
 This includes the internal trust within a business as well as the external trust established, built, and maintained between a startup, its customers, its industry, and any potential investors.

 Business traction is achieved when a business discovers a repeatable, financially sustainable at scale process for revenue growth.
 Traction usually comes from repeated experimentations with different offerings and exploring various markets, but can also come from brainstorming, outside suggestions, or plain luck.

 There is no single metric for traction.
 But there are a few ways of measuring it which translate to different types of traction.
 Referring to these types makes it easier to see how business traction can be achieved in particular cases.

 Naturally, the best indicator of success in business is profit.
 However, no matter how the profit is measured, it’s generally agreed that you should not expect it for at least a couple of years.
 Luckily, one does not need to turn in profit in order to get business traction.
 For that, revenue is enough.
 Seeing money coming in and being reinvested will raise the trust of existing and potential investors.
 You can check a company's revenue by leveraging firmographic data to ensure that the company of interest is financially sound.

 Check business traction with fresh web data

 Identify headcount, revenue, social media growth and more.
 Let's get in touch.